 The backbone of Google Search Engine is how it understands the links and transfers the authority from one website to the other.
 The relevance and quality of the sites that you see on the search results page are deeply dependant on this factor.

-Google has been facing a dilemma since they introduced the rel=nofollow attribute.
+Google has been facing a dilemma since it introduced the rel=nofollow attribute.
 This link attribute ensured that websites give clear instructions to Google not to pass any link juice as they don’t trust the site.
-Nowadays, using this link attribute has become a standard, and a majority of websites make all the external links as nofollow.
+Nowadays, using this link attribute has become a standard.
+A majority of websites make all the external links as nofollow.
 This made it impossible for Google to judge the quality of the links, and the search engine giant needed a quick solution.

 The result of this was the introduction of two new rel attributes – rel=ugc and rel=sponsored.
 If you want to learn more about these two link attributes and their implications, listen to the podcast done by our SEO Strategist Dileep Thekkethil with Senthil Kumar, V P, Stan Ventures.

-So, starting in March 2020, Google will start considering all the link attributes except rel=sponsored while assessing the quality of a website to rank on its SERPs.
+So, starting in March 2020, Google has started considering all the link attributes except rel=sponsored while assessing the quality of a website to rank on its SERPs.
 This effectively means that even if you gain a nofollow backlink, it’s only worth it if the site that is giving it is an authoritative one.
-Moving forward, User Generated Content (UGC) and nofollow backlinks will play a vital role in deciding the position of the webpages.
+Moving forward, User Generated Content (UGC) and nofollow backlinks will play a vital role in deciding the position of the web pages.

 SEO Specialists professionals must now start focusing on getting contextual backlinks, and it doesn’t matter if it’s dofollow or nofollow.
 Google has now moved along and is looking only for contextual signals to rank websites, and ultimately, this can increase the organic search traffic.